Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-stable.md

 **Note**: Minecraft may revert to using `tile.<identifier>.name` in some scenarios.

-_Released from experiment `Holiday Creator Features` in format versions 1.19.60 and higher._
+_Released from experiment `Holiday Creator Features` for format versions 1.19.60 and higher._

 <CodeHeader></CodeHeader>